barotto/IBMulator/BUILD_WINDOWS.md

 libRocketDebugger.dll
 ```

-**NOTE:** this list can change depending on the current version of MSYS2/MinGW.
+**NOTE:** this list changes periodically depending on the current version of
+MSYS2/MinGW.
+You can use the Dependency Walker program to determine the up to
+date list of libraries.

 ## Debugging